janos-ss/test1/README.md

   * `java -jar ruleapi.jar init -language foo`  once to initialize the `sonarpedia.json` and `rules directory.
   * `java -jar ruleapi.jar generate -rule S1234` everytime you have to add a new rule
   * `java -jar ruleapi.jar update` at every release.

+## Using another JIRA instance

+Due to a legacy architecture choice, the JIRA instance URL cannot be passed as a command line option.
+However, if the ``ruleApi.baseUrl`` system property is set, it will be used as the base URL for JIRA calls (instead of the default value ``https://jira.sonarsource.com/rest/api/latest/``).
+Note that this property must end with a ``/``.